ToolDAQ/WebServer/README.md

 # WebServer

-to create docker container with webserver in use:
+To create Docker container with `WebServer` in use:

 **Linux**: